knobs-dials/fritzbox-traffic/README.md

 # fritzbox-traffic

-Fetches upload and download speeds from a fritzbox.
+Fetches upload and download statistics from a fritzbox, right now for munin.

 Change the login info in helpers_fritz.py before running

-Has munin plugin.

-TODO: add influxdb script
+CONSIDER: add influxdb script